barosl/ws-bench/README.md

 ## Scientific™ WebSocket server benchmark

-100 concurrent connections has been made.
+100 concurrent connections had been made.

 The test was done using a virtual machine, which gives the test results even more credibility.